GoogleChrome/ip-protection/Masked-Domain-List.md

 criteo.net                                       | Criteo                                                         | Not Impacted By Script Blocking
 fg8dgt.com                                       | Criteo                                                         | Not Impacted By Script Blocking
 hlserve.com                                      | Criteo                                                         | Not Impacted By Script Blocking
-hooklogic.com                                    | Criteo                                                         | Not Impacted By Script Blocking
 iponweb.com                                      | Criteo                                                         | Not Impacted By Script Blocking
 iponweb.net                                      | Criteo                                                         | Not Impacted By Script Blocking
 storetail.io                                     | Criteo                                                         | Not Impacted By Script Blocking